-Either don your walking boots to walk from Gylly beach to Swanpool along the coastal path, or pop in the car for five minutes to make your way to Swanpool beach.
-Popular with dog-walkers, Swanpool Beach has a great little ice-cream hut where you are greeted with an array of options to personalise your treat- with sweets, chocolates, fruits and nuts!
+Either put on your walking boots to walk from Gylly beach to Swanpool along the coastal path, or pop in the car for five minutes to make your way to Swanpool beach.
+Popular with dog-walkers, Swanpool Beach is a beautiful sand and shingle beach with easy parking.

 A true hidden gem is just around the corner from Swanpool Beach.
 Nestled in-between rolling hill countryside is Maenporth Beach.
 The golden sands lead down to the rich blue waters.

 You can rent out motor boats, kayaks, rowing boats and sailing dinghies from Loe Beach Boat Hire if you want to have more of an adventurous beach day.
-Whilst the Loe Beach Watersports Centre is a RYA Training Centre where you can partake in courses for sailing, kayaking or windsurfing.
+There is also the Loe Beach Watersports Centre is a RYA Training Centre where you can partake in courses for sailing, kayaking or windsurfing.

 The historic fishing village of St Mawes is a pleasant day out for all the family.
 You can reach St Mawes on a ferry that regularly runs from Falmouth.
 We’ve kind of cheated the list with this entry, as there are three beaches to choose from in St Mawes.
 These are;

 The third option is the Tavern Beach located by the castle.
 The beach is perfect for swimmers as there is a swimming pontoon; however, it should be noted that there is also a summer dog ban here.